-The 2016-2017 edition of the Industry 4.0 Observatory has been developed in collaboration with Beckhoff Automation, Cisco, Engineering Ingegneria Informatica, HPE e Intel, Key2people e Intermedia selection, Keystone Italia, KPMG Advisory, Sanmarco Informatica, Schneider Electric, Siemens, Sirio & Speed Automazione e Var Group, STAUFEN.ITALIA; ABB, Advantech Europe BV, Alleantia, Considi, Dassault Systèmes, DBInformation, Gefran, Innovative Digital eXperience, Olivetti, RS Components, Sew-Eurodrive, TESISQUARE®; with the patronage of Assolombarda.
+The 2016-2017 edition of the Industry 4.0 Observatory has been developed in collaboration with Almaviva, Autodesk, Beckhoff Automation, Cisco, Engineering Ingegneria Informatica, Infor Group, Key2people e Intermedia selection, Keystone Italia, KPMG Advisory, Sanmarco Informatica, Siemens, Sirio & Speed Automazione e Var Group, STAUFEN.ITALIA; ABB, Advantech Europe BV, Alleantia, Considi, Dassault Systèmes, DBInformation, Gefran, HPE e Intel, Innovative Digital eXperience, RS Components, Sew-Eurodrive, Tempestive, TESISQUARE®, TXT e-solutions; and the patronage of Assolombarda.

 For more information on how to collaborate with and support Smart Manufacturing Observatory Research, please contact Elisa Convertini (email: email@example.com).